7adityaraj/7adityaraj/README.md

 ### 🚀 DevOps Engineer | AWS & Azure Enthusiast

-I am a passionate DevOps Engineer with a strong background in cloud infrastructure and automation.
+I am a passionate DevOps Engineer with 4 years plus experience with a strong background in cloud infrastructure and automation.
 My expertise spans across AWS and Azure, where I design, deploy, and manage scalable and secure cloud solutions.
 With a focus on CI/CD, Infrastructure as Code (IaC), and monitoring, I aim to streamline development workflows and improve system reliability.